The 5-Second Rule That Actually Works

 This morning, you almost did something brave.

-Then—nothing.
+Then — nothing.
 The moment passed.
-You convinced yourself it was a bad idea anyway.
+You convinced yourself it was a bad idea.
 Your brain served you a perfect excuse, hot and fresh, right on time.
+Reasonable.
+Logical.
+Completely paralyzing.

-Here's the truth: You weren't thinking.
+Here's the truth: you weren't thinking.
 You were hesitating.
-And hesitation is where dreams go to die, not in failure, but in the endless "maybe tomorrow."
+And hesitation is where dreams go to die — not in failure, but in the endless, comfortable, soul-draining "maybe tomorrow."

 The Rule That Outsmarts Your Excuses